zhongfu/tp/docs/UserGuide.md

 <figcaption
     style="text-align: center;
            font-style: italic;">
-    Assigning the 4th job in the job list to the Kavya who is the first person in the employees list
+    Assigning the 4th job in the job list to Kavya, the first person in the employees list
 </figcaption>

 [Return to the Table of Contents](#toc)